 Mayer Brown entered Asia's legal scene via a 2008 merger with Hong Kong's Johnson Stokes & Master.
 Founded in 1863, JSM was one of the oldest firms in the region.
 In addition to its Hong Kong HQ, the firm boasted offices in Shanghai, Beijing, Bangkok, Hanoi, Ho Chi Minh City and Phuket at the time of the merger.
 Since then, Mayer Brown JSM (as it's now known in Asia) has dropped its Phuket base after a reorganisation in Thailand, and added a Singapore outpost in 2011.

+Despite the gloomy outlook in China, both international lawyers and businesses are increasingly drawn to Southeast Asia.
+The establishment of the ASEAN economic community – with a free flow of goods, capital and skilled labour across participating countries – has been a major milestone in the area's regional economic integration, offering opportunities in the form of a huge market of $2.6 trillion and over 622 million people (ten Great Britains).
+As the world continues to look to Southeast Asia to do business, Mayer Brown is well placed to help out.
 Its Singapore office hosts a team of experts in Myanmar law.
-Mayer Brown is among only eight overseas firms ranked by Chambers UK for expertise in business law in Myanmar (formerly known as Burma).
+Mayer Brown is ranked by Chambers Global among the top five firms for experts in business law based abroad in Myanmar (formerly known as Burma).
 The only big international outfit to open a branch in the country is Duane Morris & Selvam.
-After fifty years of repressive military government, Myanmar is starting to initiate a programme of economic and social reforms, which include encouraging foreign investment.
+After 50 years of repressive military rule, Myanmar is starting to initiate a programme of economic and social reforms, which include encouraging foreign investment.
 The lifting of EU sanctions against the state in 2012 has allowed it to develop rapidly in recent years.
 With rich mineral resources and an offshore gas capacity, the country has been able to attract law firms seeking ample energy and projects work.
-Mayer Brown is no exception: it recently advised the International Financial Corporation on the $830 million PAU Ammonia Project: this will convert natural gas into a chemical that's used as a raw ingredient in fertilisers and explosives.
-The firm is also advising several banks (including the Asian Development Bank and Singapore's DBS Bank) as they finance utility company Sembcorp's $300 million power plant – the deal marks the country's first multi-lender project.
+Mayer Brown is no exception: the firm has recently advised on a potential investment into two greenfield 150-megawatt renewable power projects and advised ADB and IFC on loans extended to Ooredoo Myanmar Limited for the expansion of its telecoms network in Myanmar.

 Over in Thailand, the firm is ranked for its insolvency know-how.
-Lawyers here are representing Standard Chartered Bank (Thailand) during manufacturer Canadoil's $1 billion restructuring proceedings.
+Lawyers here are representing Standard Chartered Bank during manufacturer Canadoil's $1 billion restructuring proceedings.
 The firm's other Thai clients include a number of banks that require an established firm to advise on large scale international work, often in the insolvency sphere.

 Mayer Brown International LLP